 Communicating through emails and instant messengers causes too much information to be lost underway.
 At both ends, issues have to be approached in a structured way, otherwise, issue resolving may not be effective enough.
 Communication by e-mail or phone is not going to work in this case, as important details about a certain problem are scattered around their issue tracker.
-As a result, the final message about a problem might be devoid of important information.
+As a result, the final message about a problem might be devoid of significant information.

 Problem #2 Different status updates

 Don’t forget that various companies may have totally different approaches toward describing problems or naming issues.
-Add organizational differences to that and you will have a recipe for a disaster!
+Add organizational differences to that, and you will have a recipe for a disaster!
 This is the case here too.
 Even though the two teams speak very good English, differences in workflows and status updates often cause misunderstandings.

-How will Exalate improve their work?
+How will Exalate improve its work?

-Since two companies were doing their issue tracking tasks using JIRA, we suggested using Exalate.
+Since two companies were doing their issue-tracking tasks using JIRA, we suggested using Exalate.
 It is an out-of-the-box solution that makes it possible to manage issues over different issue trackers.
 Thanks to the improved flow, all issue-relevant information will become available locally.
 Exalate automatically shares two (or more) instances of that issue tracker, which means an improved flow of information.
-See how Exalate may enhance the daily operations!
+See how Exalate may enhance daily operations!